Navigating the MAZE: Tactics, Techniques and Procedures Associated With MAZE Ransomware Incidents

 network.
 In some cases, thousands of hosts were ultimately

 encrypted.
-The encryption process proceeded as follows:
+The encryption process proceeded as follows:- A

 batch script named start.bat was used to execute a series